ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Whereas the Atlas had termed Little Glassywing “Common,” MBC Sightings 2000-2007 rank it as “Uncommon-to-Common,” about on a par with Long Dash, Tawny-edged, and Hobomok Skippers, and less common than Northern Broken-Dash (Table 5).
 It is not reported in anywhere near the same numbers as Peck’s Skipper, which is ranked Common, and is less common than the next most numerous skippers, Least and Dun Skippers.
 However, as noted, Little Glassywing has almost certainly increased in abundance since Scudder’s time.

 There is a broad upward trend in MBC sightings per trip reports shown in Chart 97.
-Little Glassywing is one of several grass skippers to show an increase in sightings over this period; the others are Arctic Skipper, Least Skipper, Tawny-edged Skipper, Northern Broken-Dash, and Dusted Skipper.
+Little Glassywing is one of several grass skippers to show an increase in sightings over this period; the others are Least Skipper, Tawny-edged Skipper, Northern Broken-Dash, and Dusted Skipper.
+A separate list-length analysis of MBC data also found a statistically significant 36.1% increase in detectibility of Little Glassywing between 1992 and 2010 (Breed et. al. 2012).
+So both methods of analysis are pointing in the same direction.

 Chart 97: MBC Sightings per Total Trip Reports, 1992-2009

-In Chart 97 the reading for 1997 is artificially high and should probably be lowered.
+In Chart 97 the reading for 1997 may be artificially high and should probably be lowered.
 It results mainly from an unusual report of 85 from the Outer Cape NABA count, which was not approached in subsequent years and probably should be adjusted downward.

 State Distribution and Locations

-Interestingly, Little Glassywing appears to be still generally absent from Nantucket and Martha‘s Vineyard.
-MBC has no records for either island.
-For Nantucket, the Atlas had one record (7/10/1991 J. Anderson), but recent observers have not found it (LoPresti 2011).
+It is interesting that Little Glassywing still appears to be absent from Nantucket and Martha‘s Vineyard.
+BOM-MBC has no records for either island.
+For Nantucket, the Atlas reported one sight record (7/10/1991 J. Anderson), but there are no historical records and recent observers have not found it (LoPresti 2011).
 The Martha’s Vineyard checklist does not list Little Glassywing at all--- in contrast to Northern Broken-Dash, which is listed as “Common” on the Vineyard (Pelikan 2002).

 Mark Mello did not find Little Glassywing on his 2001-2 survey of the Boston Harbor Islands, nor on the Elizabeth Islands (Mello 2003; 1988).
 Perhaps the dry woodland-edge habitat (see above) is in short supply on coastal islands.

-The 1986-90 Atlas had found Little Glassywing less common on Cape Cod than elsewhere.
-MBC records support the same conclusion, showing very few recent reports from Cape Cod.
-In the late 1990’s, some unusually large numbers were reported from the Outer Cape (Truro) area on the NABA Counts, but they seem likely to have been either exaggerations or misidentified Northern Broken-Dashes.
-There have been NO reports of Little Glassywing on the Truro count since 1999, through 2011, and the count has been held every year.
-Since 1999, the species has only twice been reported on the Falmouth count, in 2010 and 2011, and sparingly at other times from Falmouth.
+The 1986-90 Atlas had found Little Glassywing less common on Cape Cod than elsewhere, and recent records suggest the same.
+In the late 1990’s, some unusually large numbers were reported from the Outer Cape (Truro) area on the NABA Counts, but they seem likely to have been a one-time outbreak.
+There have been no reports of Little Glassywing from the Truro/Provincetown area since 1999, through 2013.
+Since 1999, the species has only twice been reported on the Falmouth count, in 2010 and 2011, and sparingly from the other Cape Cod Counts.
 Mello and Hansen (2004: 64) say Little Glassywing can be regularly seen at Fort Hill, Higgins Windmill, and Webster Farm Conservation Area on the Cape.

 Little Glassywing is usually found in small to medium numbers at any one site.
 Some high counts from selected locations are